Turkey men's national basketball team: 2010s

 At EuroBasket 2015, Turkey arrived on to the continental stage with confidence, after their solid play at the 2014 FIBA World Cup.
-Although the team would suffer a setback after getting past the group stage, as they were thoroughly outplayed in their Round of 16 match against France 76-53.
+Although the team would suffer a setback after getting past the group stage, as they were thoroughly outplayed in their Round of 16 match against France 76–53.
 After the disappointment for Turkey in 2015, head coach Ergin Ataman still had the responsibility to guide Turkey to the 2016 Olympic Tournament.
-The national team would once again have a let down, coming away with a (1-2) record during qualifying and being eliminated.
+The national team would once again have a let down, coming away with a (1–2) record during qualifying and being eliminated.

 On 19 January 2017, Ufuk Sarıca succeeded Ergin Ataman as Turkey's new head coach.
-Sarıca was among the star players of Efes Pilsen in the 1990s, winning the 1995–96 FIBA Korać Cup and reaching the final of the 1992–93 FIBA Saporta Cup with the Istanbul based club under head coach Aydın Örs.
+Sarıca was among the star players of Efes Pilsen in the 1990s, winning the 1995–96 FIBA Korać Cup and reaching the final of the 1992–93 FIBA Saporta Cup with the Istanbul-based club under head coach Aydın Örs.

 Turkey was named one of four co-hosts for the EuroBasket 2017.
-However, the national team put up a near identical performance as they did at the 2015 edition.
-Turkey was knocked out in the Round of 16 both times, although winning one fewer game in 2017.
+However, the national team put up a near identical performance as they did at the 2015 edition Turkey was knocked out in the Round of 16 both times, although winning one fewer game in 2017.

-In qualification for Turkey to make it to the 2019 FIBA World Cup, the national team posted an (8-4) record during European Qualifiers to make it to their fifth consecutive World Cup finals appearance.
-Entering the 2019 FIBA World Cup, Turkey was placed into Group E where they defeated Japan in their first match 86-67.
+In qualification for Turkey to make it to the 2019 FIBA World Cup, the national team posted an (8–4) record during European Qualifiers to make it to their fifth consecutive World Cup finals appearance.
+Entering the 2019 FIBA World Cup, Turkey was placed into Group E where they defeated Japan in their first match 86–67.
 In their next game the national team were up against the United States.
-In the highly competitive back and forth battle between the two sides that needed overtime to decide a winner, it was the Americans who pulled out the narrow 93-92 victory.
-After the demoralizing loss, Turkey would go on to lose their final match of the preliminary phase 76-91 to the Czech Republic, which relegated the team to the classification round to finish out the tournament.
+In the highly competitive back and forth battle between the two sides that needed overtime to decide a winner, it was the Americans who pulled out the narrow 93–92 victory.
+After the demoralizing loss, Turkey would go on to lose their final match of the preliminary phase 76–91 to the Czech Republic, which relegated the team to the classification round to finish out the tournament.

+2020s

+Orhun Ene was appointed head coach of Turkey for a second term on 23 November 2020.
+After Turkey failed to qualify for the 2023 FIBA World Cup, Ene resigned and was replaced by Ergin Ataman.

+Under coach Ergin Ataman, and players like Cedi Osman, Furkan Korkmaz, Shane Larkin, and Alperen Şengün, Turkey reached the knockout stage of the EuroBasket 2022, where they were eliminated by France.

+At the EuroBasket 2025, Turkey reached the final for the first time since 24 years and settled for the silver medal.
+Alperen Şengün recorded 28 points in an 83–88 loss against Germany.